MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/basics-of-a-playFab-game-server.md

 C:\GameCoreApp\GameServer.exe -mode RETAIL
 ```

-The **start game** command must start an application that uses the PlayFab Game Server SDK, to call `ReadyForPlayers` when ready to serve game clients.
+The `StartGameCommand` must start an application that uses the PlayFab Game Server SDK, to call `ReadyForPlayers` when ready to serve game clients.
 The container will be terminated and recycled when the application process exits.

 ## Managed Containers